 - Login to Microsoft Dynamics CRM, and go to the “Settings” page.

 - Under the “Customizations” section, select “Solutions” and press the “Import” button.

 - Browse for the “TCXMicrosoftDynamicspluginsolution_1_2_managed.zip” file located in the script installation directory, for example “C:\ProgramData\3CXPhone for Windows\PhoneApp\DotNetScripts\MicrosoftDynamicsCRM\References”, and press the “Next” button.

 - The information about the “3CX Microsoft Dynamics plugin solution” will be shown.
-Click “Next” to proceed.
+Click “Import” to proceed.

-- You will see the following message: “The import of solution: 3CX Microsoft Dynamics plugin solution completed successfully”.
-Press the “Publish All Customizations” button.
+- You will see the following message: “The import of solution: 3CX Microsoft Dynamics plug-in solution completed successfully”.

 - Finally, press the “Close” button.

 Once you have imported the customizations provided by this plugin, you will see a new tab “3CX” in Microsoft Dynamics CRM 2011 when you open a contact, lead or account, as shown in the following screenshot.

 If you’re using Microsoft Dynamics CRM 2013, 2015 or 2016, the click to call function is available in the upper menu, as shown in the following screenshot.

 When you click “Call xxx phone”, the call to the contact’s main phone will be launched using the 3CX client for Windows, which must be running.
 If the application is not running, you will receive a message with the error description.